Overkill (band): Jason Bittner-era (2017–2024)

 On November 13, 2021, Overkill performed their first show in "609 f!!kin' days" at the Wellmont Theater in New Jersey.
 Supported by Demolition Hammer and Sworn Enemy, it was a make-up date for a show initially scheduled for March 14, 2020 but cancelled due to the COVID-19 pandemic.
 At this show, Phil Demmel (formerly of Machine Head and Vio-lence) filled in for guitarist Dave Linsk, who was unable to perform.
-Demmel again filled in for him during the band's spring 2022 tour with Prong.
+Demmel again filled in for him during the band's spring 2022 U.S. tour with Prong.

-On December 9, 2022, the band debuted a song titled "Wicked Place" during their performance at the Ruhrpott Metal Meeting festival in Oberhausen from their then-upcoming 20th studio album.
+On December 9, 2022, the band debuted a song, titled "Wicked Place", during their performance at the Ruhrpott Metal Meeting festival in Oberhausen from their then-upcoming 20th studio album.
 The resulting album, Scorched, was released on April 14, 2023.
 In support of the album, Overkill embarked on a headlining European and US tour with Exhorder and Heathen.
 The band performed at the parking lot of the MetLife Stadium in East Rutherford, New Jersey on August 6, 2023, the same day Metallica played at the venue as part of the latter's M72 World Tour.
 Overkill continued to tour in support of Scorched with a tour over Latin America in April 2024, where former Megadeth bassist David Ellefson filled in for Verni, who was unable to perform due to recovery from shoulder surgery.
 Verni played his first show back with Overkill at the Milwaukee Metal Fest on May 17, 2024.

 Several months after the release of Scorched, Derek Tailer said that Overkill would begin work on their 21st studio album after the Scorched tour in 2024 for a tentative 2025 release.